Our fragrance evaluator Jillian Friedman shares her top 10 candle care tips, to ensure you get the very best out of our Luxury Candles.

 It's important to protect not only the precious fragrance oils that create the scent, but also the wax.
-Temperature and light will effect the odour and colour so keep in a cool dry place away from direct sunlight or intense light.
+Temperature and light will affect the odour and colour so keep in a cool dry place away from direct sunlight or intense light.
 No extreme heat or cold to prevent melting or cracking respectively.
-And if exposed, let the candle sit to room temperature prior to burning and Finally, when the wax melts to a half inch, discontinue use to avoid heating the surface it is sitting on.
+And if exposed, let the candle sit to room temperature prior to burning and finally, when the wax melts to a half inch, discontinue use to avoid heating the surface it is sitting on.

 10. Keep them clean

 Wipe off any residue or dust with moist cotton, mild soap and water.